ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 PS1='\u@\h \W$(__git_ps1 " (%s)")\$ '
 ```

 For Windows it´s nice to install [GitHub Desktop](https://desktop.github.com).
-GitHub Desktop will install Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client for you.
+GitHub Desktop will bring Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client on your machine.
 This all will be integrated into your environment with minimal configuration effort for yourself.
 I think it´s a good starting point for your Git experience on Windows.

 Another source to get Git is [git-scm.com/downloads](https://git-scm.com/downloads).